 Designer who used FontStruct in 2009 to make Morse Code.
 [Google]

 German type designer who graduated from the Hochschule für Grafik und Buchkunst in Leipzig.
 Designer, aka Ixel, who used FontStruct in 2008 to create Dolores Alpha (chunky blackletter), Pulgo 2.0 (fat stencil), Blone (octagonal stencil), Rimski (fat hexadecimal face), Figaro (artsy octagonal stencil), AGRAR Unicase (+Black), an elegant ultra-fat type family.
-He also made the techno face Ixelator 0.1.
+He also made the techno typeface Ixelator 0.1.
 Alternate download.

 His commercial work was published by OurType.
 He is best known though for his humanist sans superfamily called Alto (2008, OurType).
 At OurType, he also published the large grotesk superfamily Fakt (2010), which was followed by Fakt Slab and Fakt Soft.
 In 2012, he designed Remo Stencil, Remo and Remo Plus, still at OurType.

 Thomas Thiemich has also made some custom typefaces.
 These include Weinviertel (2009, with Maurice Goeldner), a handwriting typeface designed for a wine distributor in Vienna.